Ray Stevens

-Harold Ray Ragsdale (born January 24, 1939), known professionally as Ray Stevens, is an American country and pop singer-songwriter and comedian.
-He is best known for his Grammy-winning recordings "Everything Is Beautiful" and "Misty", as well as novelty hits including "Gitarzan" and "The Streak".
+Harold Ray Ragsdale (born January 24, 1939), known professionally as Ray Stevens, is an American country singer-songwriter and comedian.
+He is best known for his Grammy-winning recordings "Everything Is Beautiful" and "Misty", as well as novelty hits including "Ahab the Arab", "Gitarzan" and "The Streak".
 Stevens has earned gold albums and has worked as a producer, music arranger, and television host.
 He was also inducted into the Nashville Songwriters Hall of Fame, the Georgia Music Hall of Fame, the Christian Music Hall of Fame, and the Country Music Hall of Fame and Museum.

 Early life

 Harold Ray Ragsdale was born on January 24, 1939, in Clarkdale, Georgia.
 He is the elder of two sons born to Willis Harold Ragsdale (1915–2001) and Frances Stephens Ragsdale (1916–1997).
 His younger brother, John, who died in 2020 at the age of 75, became an actor and writer.

-While attending high school, he formed his first band, a rhythm and blues group named The Barons.
-He began studying business administration at Georgia State College in Atlanta, but very quickly switched to become a music major.
-He left after completing three of the four years required to obtain a degree, which he felt that he did not need.
+While attending high school, Stevens formed his first band, a rhythm and blues group named The Barons.
+He began studying business administration at Georgia State College in Atlanta, but quickly switched his major to music.
+Stevens left after completing three of the four years required to obtain a degree, which he felt he did not need.

 Career

 Early career

-At the age of 18, Ray Stevens signed to Capitol Records' Prep Records division in 1957 and produced the single "Silver Bracelet", with a cover of "Rang Tang Ding Dong" as the B-side.
-The B-side was originally recorded by doo-wop group The Cellos in 1956.
-The single was met with a positive review from Billboard.
-According to the Country Music Hall of Fame, "In between the record’s 1957 recording and its release, his name changed to 'Ray Stevens' at the insistence of country A&R chief Ken Nelson of Capitol Records, who said the name 'Ray Ragsdale' didn’t 'pop.'”
+At age 18, Stevens signed to Capitol Records' Prep Records division in 1957 and produced the single "Silver Bracelet", with a cover of "Rang Tang Ding Dong" (originally recorded by doo-wop group The Cellos in 1956) as the B-side.
+The single received a positive review from Billboard.

+According to the Country Music Hall of Fame, "In between the record's 1957 recording and its release, his name was changed to 'Ray Stevens' at the insistence of country A&R chief Ken Nelson of Capitol Records, who said 'Ray Ragsdale' didn't 'pop.'"

 1960s

 Stevens signed with Mercury Records in 1961.
-His first hit came that year, with the novelty song “Jeremiah Peabody's Polyunsaturated Quick-Dissolving Fast-Acting Pleasant-Tasting Green and Purple Pills,” which hit #35 on the pop chart.
-This began the long string of novelty songs for which Stevens is best known, including “Ahab the Arab” (#5, 1962), “Harry the Hairy Ape” (#17, 1963) and “Gitarzan” (#8, 1969).
+His first hit came that year, with the novelty song "Jeremiah Peabody's Polyunsaturated Quick-Dissolving Fast-Acting Pleasant-Tasting Green and Purple Pills," which hit #35 on the pop chart.
+This began the long string of novelty songs for which Stevens is best known, including "Ahab the Arab" (#5, 1962), "Harry the Hairy Ape" (#17, 1963) and "Gitarzan" (#8, 1969).

 Based in Nashville since 1962, Stevens also worked as a multi-instrumental session musician and songwriter.
-According to the Country Music Hall of Fame, “Stevens became a favorite of maestro Chet Atkins.
-He sang with the Jordanaires; played trumpet for an Elvis Presley session; wrote songs for Brook Benton, Skeeter Davis, and Dolly Parton; and contributed to Waylon Jennings’s classic 'Only Daddy That’ll Walk the Line.'"
+According to the Country Music Hall of Fame, "Stevens became a favorite of maestro Chet Atkins.
+He sang with the Jordanaires; played trumpet for an Elvis Presley session; wrote songs for Brook Benton, Skeeter Davis, and Dolly Parton; and contributed to Waylon Jennings's classic 'Only Daddy That'll Walk the Line.'"

 While Stevens was best known for comedy, he occasionally recorded straightforward pop songs as well.
-The most successful of these in the 1960s was “Mr. Businessman,” which went to #28 on the Billboard Hot 100 in 1968.
+The most successful of these in the 1960s was "Mr. Businessman," which went to #28 on the Billboard Hot 100 in 1968.